JENebel/nebulang/README.md

 ### For

 There are 2 ways to make a for loop.\
-The simplest is just repeating something N times, where N is an int:
+The simplest is just repeating something n times, where n is an int:

-    for(N) {
+    for([n]) {
-        //Repeats N times
+        // Repeats n times
     }

 Often we need a more flexible for loop.
 The general syntax is as follows:

-    for(ID = FROM; CONDITION; INCREMENT) {
-        //Body
-    }
+    for([id] = [from]; [condition]; [increment]) [body]

 In practice:

     for(i = 0; i < 10; i += 1) {
-        //Repeated 10 times
+        // Repeated 10 times
     }

-CONDITION must evaluate to a boolean, but INCREMENT can be any expression.\
+Condition must evaluate to a boolean, but increment can be any expression.
+Body does not need to be surrounded by brackets if it is a single statement/expression.
-The brackets are optional for one-liners

-    let x = 0;
-    for(10) x += 1;
-    x
-    // Returns 10